Success! TRAVEL24 has been applied to your cart.

 5) Tea Tree Essential Oil

-Tea Tree Essential Oil is one of the few oils that won’t work against you when treating seborrheic dermatitis.
+Tea Tree Essential Oil is one of the few oils that won’t work against you when managing seborrheic dermatitis.
 While most oils feed the malassezia on your skin, tea tree oil could help reduce it.

 6) Salicylic Acid, Ketoconazole, Coal Tar, and Pyrithione Zinc